Varroa Mite Control

 We all dislike adding chemicals to our hives.
 But, the desire to avoid treatments in hives with low mite numbers can lead to a late season mite explosion.

 I often hear of late Summer or Fall absconds in my region.
 An “abscond” is the term used when all the bees in the hive are gone.
-This differs from swarming – a natural process in healthy hives that split to form 2 colonies.
+They are simply gone suddenly.

 Varroa Mite Treatment Thresholds